 Thymic carcinoma is part of the malignant end of thymic epithelial tumours.

 Patients are typically 50 to 70 years of age at presentation 9.

-The incidence of paraneoplastic syndromes are thought to be low.
+The incidence of paraneoplastic syndromes is thought to be low.
 At least 10 different histologic variants have been described 4.
 The most common subtypes are squamous cell carcinoma and lymphoepithelial-like carcinoma 1.

 - larger 5 and highly aggressive anterior mediastinal mass

 - areas of necrosis, hemorrhage, calcification, or cyst formation

 - gross invasion of contiguous mediastinal structures and wide spread to involve distant intrathoracic sites